 Budget categories AUAS housing

-Room types are linked to 4 budget categories.
+The mentioned room types above are linked to 4 budget categories.
 When filling in the housing application form you need to choose a budget category.
 Please note:

 - It is only possible to enter 1 budget category in your application.